Friday, October 25, 2013

 We are very happy with the results as the house was completed quicker than promised, and cost less than what we had budgeted.

-Damn, one small detail we forgot about.
+Damn, one small detail we forgot.

-We need furniture.
+Now we need furniture.

-And that is a whole other story!
+And that is another trip and whole other story!

 Hasta Luego